iacopobaroncini/FsTamTam/README.md

   * CDU screen data.
 - 8 global variables all FsTamTam clients could read and write, for possibly share some "general" info.

-**FsTamTam Data Exchange Framework** provides mechanisms to:
+**FsTamTam Data Exchange Framework** implements mechanisms to:
 * Provide data connectivity to the *devices* without any sort of intervention at start-up, upon disconnection and/or reconnection.
-* Minimize data traffic between SimConnect and *devices* to the bare minimal.
+* Filters data traffic between SimConnect and the *devices* to the bare minimal.
-* Compress CDU screen data (typically 1:3, starting from PMDG-NGX packets of 1009 bytes in length).
+* Compress CDU screen data (typically between 1:8 and 1:3, starting from PMDG-NGX CDU screen raw data packets of 1009 bytes in length).

 The distribution also includes:
   * **FsTamTam Console**: a web-based console for monitoring the server activity, and an "exploration" tool for getting information on variables/events and, during simulation sessions, monitoring variables and sending events.